SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 ### Type subject here

-Enter the text to be used as a heading for the document (the text that is displayed in section tabs and reports where the document is listed).
+Enter the text to be used as a heading for the document (displayed in section tabs).

 ### Language